Bearded Dragon Yellow Fungus – How To Avoid This Deadly DiseaseAbout 4 min reading time

 Yellow fungus is difficult to treat but is nonetheless treatable.
 But…

 This disease is going to require a visit to the reptile vets for appropriate anti-fungal treatment.
-The earlier your sick bearded dragon visits their favourite place ( cos the Vet is every animal’s favourite place is it not? ) the quicker and easier they can make a recovery.
+The earlier your sick bearded dragon visits their favourite place ( cos the Vet is every animal’s favourite place is it not? ) the quicker and easier they can be effectively treated.
 There’ll be less damage to your wallet too.

 In severe cases, significant debridement of the lesions may be required.
 This will need a fairly lengthy vet stay with the associated costs.